Vietnamese Spring Roll

 Vietnamese Spring Roll and Vietnamese bean dipping sauce

 Shrimp should be boiled and peeled, pork should be boiled and cut to thin slices.
 Cucumber and pickled carrot are cut into strips.
-Herbs, salad and chives are washed and leaved to dry.
+Herbs, lettuce and chives are washed and drained.
 What’s next?
 Just carefully and skilfully wrap all ingredients into a roll.
-Its size depends on preference of the cook.
-It’s really simple to make a traditional Vietnamese spring roll, isn’t it.
+Its size depends on the preference of the cook.
+It’s really simple to make a traditional Vietnamese spring roll, isn’t it?
 Some prefer to use fish pie, grilled pork, pork patties instead of boiled pork and shrimp.
-That’s reason why there are many kinds of Goi Cuon in Vietnam.
+That’s the reason why there are many kinds of Goi Cuon in Vietnam.

 Vietnamese Spring Roll and fish sauce dip

-Locals make the rolls themselves at dinning tables and eat after wrapping.
-Foreigners usually buy ready Vietnamese spring roll but please do it yourself if you have chance.
+Locals make the rolls themselves at dining tables and eat after wrapping.
+Foreigners usually buy ready Vietnamese spring roll but please do it yourself if you have a chance.
 Vietnamese Spring Roll is sold popularly at restaurants serving traditional foods in Vietnam.
-However, most of Vietnamese people do not come to restaurants to enjoy Goi Cuon because the price is too high.
-Street food culture is one of the most important part of Vietnam.
+However, most Vietnamese people do not come to restaurants to enjoy Goi Cuon because the price is too high.
+Street food culture is one of the most important parts of Vietnam.
 Locals can seat on plastic chairs and eat Goi Cuon right on the street.
 Or they can make Goi Cuon at home for dinners in the summer.

 Goi Cuon is one of the most natural, freshest and healthiest Vietnamese foods.
 It has been said that Goi Cuon is as simple as Vietnamese people.
 Besides Banh Mi and Pho, Goi Cuon is the food any tourist should try on his first trip to Vietnam.